ARTICLE

 Golden Governors

-Nine of the first ten governors of California were forty-niners, immigrants who came to the state during the Gold Rush.
+Nine of the first 10 governors of the U.S. state of California were forty-niners, immigrants who came to the state during the gold rush.
 The first Californian governor of the state was Romualdo Pacheco of Santa Barbara, who served less than a year in 1875.

 Fast Fact